 Because coconut oil has so many healthy benefits, there are a lot of great uses for it.

 So how do you actually give it to your dog?

 Just feed coconut oil as a daily supplement by adding it directly to your dog’s dinner.

-Remember coconut oil is a MCFA and your dog still needs other fatty acids in his diet.
+Remember coconut oil is a Medium Chain Fatty Acid (MCFA) and your dog still needs other fatty acids in his diet.
 If you’re feeding your dog hemp oil or other supplements, add the coconut oil to the rotation, but don’t replace his regular oils or he may be missing important fatty acids.
 The best approach is to just rotate the oils each day.

 How Much Coconut Oil Can You Give Your Dog?